muritane/coordination-architecture/architecture.md

 When an agent commits, certain distinctions cease to matter operationally.

-Examples:

-* parameterizing vs. hard-coding,
+Examples include:

+- parameterized vs. hard-coded behavior,
-* modular vs. entangled interfaces,
+- modular vs. entangled interfaces,
-* local vs. global coordination.
+- local vs. global coordination choices.

-Once collapsed, distinctions are not truly recoverable without cost.
+Once collapsed, distinctions are not freely recoverable.

-Approximation is sometimes possible; restoration rarely is.
+Approximation may be possible.
+Restoration almost never is.

-This is an instance of architectural irreversibility, not error.
+This is architectural irreversibility, not error.

 ---

-## Reachability (Practical Sense)
+## Reachability (Practical)

 In this document, **reachability** refers to: